 In conclusion, had I taken my lunch break, on June 20, 1991, like every other employee, and not find myself looking through my dad's security window trying to spot a shoplifter, I would have never encountered this Demetri guy and this story would have never been connected to my life.
 Maybe in the big scheme of things my current website was actually part of my fate in 1991 before the story of this shoplifter came about and this shoplifter story only came about to help provide me interesting content for my future website.

 Gemco was so mismanaged...but it could have been a very successful chain of stores similar to the Costco's of today.
-Gemco sales were actually good but unfortunately though, Lucky Stores management was not...click on the image below to read that story of Edleman as he also may have been the guy who helped inspire the character Gordon Gekko in the movie Wall Street.
+Gemco sales were actually good but unfortunately though, Lucky Stores management was not.
+Click on the image below to read the story about Edleman, as he may have been the greedy guy who helped inspire the character Gordon Gekko in the movie Wall Street.
+"Greed is good."

 Here is my story:

 My responsibility at Gemco was mostly building merchandise displays and I was generally referred to as the display builder.
 In fact, one manager told me I was a "display building machine."
 I was also used to do the night-work at closing time.
-The night worker responsibilities were filling the dairy department, filling the beverage section and other responsibilities.
+The night worker had the responsibility of filling the dairy department, filling the beverage section and other responsibilities.
 I worked all shifts during the week.
 Sometime I would work an early shift and other times I would work a closing shift.

 One evening, at approximately 8:45 pm, I was in the process of helping to assist in the 9 pm closing of the store.